Pink Pepper Essential Oil

 What is Pink Pepper Essential Oil?

-Pink pepper essential oil is extracted through steam distillation from the pink peppercorn.
-Pink pepper essential oil is pale yellow to clear in colour and has a fresh, sweet and spicy aroma.
+Pink pepper essential oil is extracted through steam distillation from the peppercorn of the pink peppercorn tree.
+Pink pepper oil is pale yellow to clear in colour and has a fresh, sweet and spicy aroma.

 Origin & History